tyreepearson/field-workshops-terraform/docs/index.md

 - Writing your own Policies **From Scratch**
   - Advanced Sentinel Language

+??? going to go over common components and functionality in sentinel. look at functions, then go to writting your own policies from scratch.
 ---
 name: policy-intro-0
 # Your First Policy – Concepts